xenitane/xenitane.github.io/about/resume.md

 -   Singlehandedly developed and maintained various plugins/extensions for **Magento2** WYSIWYG website builder, fulfilling the usiness requirements of the marketing and design teams.
 -   Worked extensively on the collection of **User Activity** over the company homepage via **Moengage** Web SDK and displaying **Geographical Data** using **MapLibre** libraries.

+## Education

+### Indian Institute of Technology Guwahati

+Computer Science _(Bachelor of Technology)_

+Jul 2018 - May 2022

 ## Projects

+### Tasks Manager

+Individual Project _(Aug 2024)_

+-   A simple task tracking application back-end written in go.
+-   User authentication is done via JWT.
+-   Users can manage their plans by creating tasks with detailed description and a due date.
+-   **Tach**: Go, Fiber, Postgres

-### Seam Carving
+### Seam Carver

 Individual Project _(Apr 2024)_

--   An implementation of the seam carving algorithm to resize images across one axis without loosing whole objects.
+-   A basic implementation of the seam-carving algorithm in C to resize image across one axis without losing details.
--   This is achieved without machine learning, instead just some image processing to find egdes in image.
+-   This Algorithm does not any AI/ML models to achieve the aforementioned goal.
+-   The program iterates over the image and remove the pixels across a seam with minimum energy as to not disturb the flow of objects.
 -   **Tech**: C

-### JIT Compiler for BrainF\*ck
+### JIT Compiler for BarinF&bullet;ck

 Individual Project _(Feb 2024)_

--   A compiler for BrainF\*ck, using JIT compilation for optimization.
+-   A compiler for BrainF&bullet;ck, using JIT compilation for optimization.
 -   Compared to a standard compiler, this minimizes instruction cycles by merging similar instructions into one.
 -   **Tech**: C, x86 Assembly